Skip to Content

 Bottom Line

+Is solo backpacking a good idea?
+Absolutely.
+I love it and don’t do it often enough.
 Don’t let fear keep you from solo backpacking or hiking.
-Being alone in nature is a balm to the soul not only is there no reason to be fearful, but don’t let people convince you it’s riskier than it is.
-Just know how to protect yourself, get out there and wander on–solo.
+Being alone in nature is a balm to the soul and not only is there no reason to be fearful, you absolutely shouldn’t let people convince you it’s riskier than it is.
+After all, in the U.S. you’re exponentially more likely to be killed in an accident or via homicide in civilization than on a hiking trail.
+Just know how to protect yourself, get out there, and wander on–solo.
+And maybe watch our free Backpacking 101 course!

 Alisha is a freelance outdoor journalist and photographer based in Ogden, UT.
 She loves backpacking, hiking, mountain biking, kayaking and snowboarding (even though she's terrible at it).
 She’s also pretty sure she’s addicted to coffee. alishamcdarris.com